flameshot-org/flameshot-org.github.io/content/docs/guide/wayland-help.md

 Therefore please **do not** waste your time ([like many have](https://github.com/flameshot-org/flameshot/issues?q=is%3Aissue+is%3Aclosed+label%3ADuplicate+label%3A%22Won%27t+Fix%22+gnome+)) by complaining to Flameshot developers.
 We cannot do anything about it!
 If you want this issue to change, please take your complaints to [here](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/1970) and [here](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/4895).

 Thank you!

+## Can't screen anything on Wayland Gnome

+**Symptom:** Launcher (right-click on tray icon, then "Open Launcher") does not show anything in the preview section (left-side of the window)

+You install `xdg-desktop-portal-gnome` and `xdg-desktop-portal`.

 --------------------------------------------------------------------------------